 import numpy as np

-Matplotlib is a library often combined with numpy, and it is used to plot a variety of graphs using Python.
-Again, we wil use a shorthand plt:
+, and it is used to plot a variety of graphs using Python.
+Again, we wil use a shorthand plt

 import matplotlib.pyplot as plt